wavefrontHQ/docs/pages/doc/wavefront_spring_boot3.md

 ## Wavefront Spring Boot Integration

-If you already have a Wavefront account, you can start the setup and examine the dashboards from the Wavefront Spring Boot integration.
-This is supported for [Wavefront trial accounts](https://tanzu.vmware.com/observability).
+If you already have a Operations for Applications account, you can start the setup and examine the dashboards from the Wavefront Spring Boot integration.
+This is supported for [free trial accounts](https://tanzu.vmware.com/observability).

-1. Log in to your Wavefront instance.
-2. Click **Integrations** on the toolbar, search for Spring Boot, and click the Spring Boot integration.
+1. Click **Integrations** on the toolbar, search for Spring Boot, and click the Spring Boot integration.
-3. Use the information displayed on the **Setup** tab to set up the integration.
+1. Use the information displayed on the **Setup** tab to set up the integration.
-4. When setup is complete, click the **Dashboard** tab to examine your data.
+1. When setup is complete, click the **Dashboard** tab to examine your data.

 ## Next Steps